pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Overview.rst

 Overview
 --------

 |appname| helps you create models that you can then send to a 3D printer.
-It is
+It
-designed to be relatively simple to use, even for someone with little to no 3D modeling experience.
-If you are intimidated by 3D modelers like [Blender](https://www.blender.org/), you might find |appname| useful.
+is designed to be relatively simple to use, even for someone with little to no 3D modeling experience.
+If you don't want to deal with the steep learning curve of 3D modelers like `Blender <https://www.blender.org/>`_, you might find
+|appname| useful.

 |appname| is inspired somewhat by [OpenSCAD](http://openscad.org/) (my favorite
 program for creating 3D models).
 OpenSCAD is great if you don't mind typing in